David Gilmour: Steel guitar

 Gilmour used a pair of Jedson steel guitars and a Fender 1000 pedal steel frequently in the early 1970s.
 Originally purchased from a pawn shop while Gilmour was in Seattle in 1970, the Jedson was used during recording of "One of These Days" from Meddle and "Breathe" and "The Great Gig in the Sky" from Dark Side of the Moon.
 Gilmour also owns a Fender Deluxe lap steel, which he used during The Division Bell tour in 1994.
 Gilmour also owns a Champ lap steel model.
 Along with the Fender steel models Gilmour has also used: a Gibson EH150, and two Jedson models: one red (1977-tuned D-G-D-G-B-E for "Shine On You Crazy Diamond, Parts 6–9", 1987–2006: Tuned E-B-E-G-B-E for "High Hopes") and one blonde.
 He also uses a ZB steel model.
 Gilmour played pedal steel guitar on the album Blue Pine Trees by Unicorn.

-Bass guitars

-Gilmour has played the bass guitar both in the studio and onstage, and has played many bass models including: an Ovation Magnum, a Fender Bass VI, Fender Precision and Jazz bass models and a Charvel fretless (all used during The Wall recording sessions).
-During the 1991 Amnesty International concert Gilmour used a Music Man Fretless Stingray bass while conducting the house band and again during Spinal Tap's performance of "Big Bottom".

-Signature pickups
+Signature pick-ups

-In 2004 EMG, Inc. released the DG20 Signature guitar pickup kit for the Fender Stratocaster.
+In 2004 EMG, Inc. released the DG20 Signature guitar pick-up kit for the Fender Stratocaster.
 The set included three active pick-ups, an EXG Guitar Expander for increased treble and bass frequencies, and a SPC presence control to enhance earthiness and mid-range.
 The system came pre-wired on a custom 11-hole white pearl pickguard with white knobs.
-The kit was based on the configuration mounted on Gilmour's red Stratocaster during the Momentary Lapse of Reason and Division Bell tours.